Legit-Labs/legitify/docs/github/member/stale_admin_found.md

 ---
 layout: default
-title: Stale Admin Found
+title: Organization Admins Should Have Activity In The Last 6 Months
 parent: Member Policies
 grand_parent: GitHub Policies
 ---

-## Stale Admin Found
+## Organization Admins Should Have Activity In The Last 6 Months
 policy name: stale_admin_found

 severity: MEDIUM

 ### Description
-A member with global admin permissions without any activity in the past 6 months.
+A member with organizational admin permissions did not perform any action in the last 6 months.
 Admin users are extremely powerful and common compliance standards demand keeping the number of admins to a minimum.
 Consider revoking this member’s admin credentials by downgrading to regular user or removing the user completely.

 ### Threat Example(s)
 Stale admins are most likely not managed and monitored, increasing the possibility of being compromised.